buksy90/words-pexeso/README.md

 3. Game experience improvements
  - 3.1 Allow player to choose font style for better readability
  - 3.2 Change card flip-back behavior: when two non-matching cards are selected, keep them visible until player clicks anywhere on the game board (instead of auto-flipping after timeout).
 This gives young players more time to read both words.
+ - 3.3 Let player choose the font size while playing
+ - 3.4 Extract game logic into separate composable and update the application to only render the state
+ - 3.5 Add unit tests to game logic
+ - 3.6 Add leaderscore (saved into local storage)

 ## Current Implementation

+Implemented: **3.3 Dynamic Font Size Control**

+Players can now adjust the font size while playing the game using a dropdown selector in the game stats area.
+Choose from five sizes: Small (16px), Medium (20px), Large (24px), Extra Large (32px), and Huge (40px).
+The font size changes are applied immediately to all cards and persist in localStorage.
+This helps accommodate different screen sizes and reading preferences.

 Implemented: **3.2 Click-to-Continue Card Flipping**